jsoconno/aws-terraform-remote-state-infrastructure/README.md

 # AWS Terraform Remote State Infrastructure
-This repo provides everything needed to stand up a secure by design S3 bucket and DynamoDb table to enable remote state management with Terraform on AWS.
+This repo provides everything needed to stand up an S3 bucket and DynamoDb table that are secure by design to enable remote state management with Terraform on AWS.

 # What is in the box?
 An S3 bucket for remote state management and a DynamoDb table for state locking.
 Everything is configured using security best practices.
 Nothing is public and everything is encrypted / decrypted using KMS keys.